-Using online social and professional networking sites, such as Twitter, Facebook and LinkedIn is an additional and effective way to job search.
+Using online social and professional networking sites, such as Twitter, Facebook and LinkedIn, is a relatively new way to look for work.
 It also allows you to keep in touch with former co-workers and employers.
-You can use these sites to "stay in front of people" and remain up to date on industry changes and advancements in your field.
+You can use these sites to "stay in front of people" and remain up-to-date on industry changes and advancements in your field.

 Remember that with a little work, employers might see your personal posts as well as your professional profiles.
-Make sure that your online presence makes a good impression to potential employers as many job candidates are screened in this manner.
+Make sure that your online presence makes a good impression to potential employers.